syncfusion-content/wpf-docs/wpf/Installation-and-Deployment.md

 #### ClickOnce signing

-In the Publish tab, click “Options” and in the publish options dialog check “Use application manifest for trust information” under Manifest as in the following screenshot.
+In the Publish tab, click “Options” and check “Use application manifest for trust information” under Manifest in publish options dialog as in the following screenshot.

 ![](Deployment_images/Deployment_img5.jpeg)

 #### Publish options dialog box

-Before publishing, install the attached certificate in your machine and also follow step 2.
-Follow the following steps for installing certificate in your machine.
+Before publishing, install the attached certificate in your machine.
+Follow the below steps for installing certificate in your machine.

 1. Press Windows + R and type “certmgr.msc” and press enter that opens certificate manager.
 2. Right click the “Trusted Root certification Authorities” and navigate to All Tasks -> Import.
 Now import the .pfx to “Trusted Root certification Authorities”.
 It displays a warning for first time.
 Press Yes to continue the importing.